 Applied maintains liabilities for uncertain tax positions.
 These liabilities involve considerable judgment and estimation and are continuously monitored by management based on the best information available.
-Gross unrecognized tax benefits are classified as non-current income taxes payable in other liabilities in the Consolidated Balance Sheets.
+Gross unrecognized tax benefits are classified as non-current income taxes payable.
 A reconciliation of the beginning and ending balances of gross unrecognized tax benefits in each fiscal year is as follows:

-2017 2016 2015 (In millio ons) Beginning balance of gross unrecognized tax benefits \$ 320 \$ 177 \$ 134 Settlements with tax authorities (42) (25) (16) Lapses of statutes of limitation (15) (2) (1) Increases in tax positions for current year 95 62 43 Increases in tax positions for prior years 33 109 21 Decreases in tax positions for prior years (1) (4) Ending balance of gross unrecognized tax benefits \$ 391 \$ 320 \$ 177
+2018 2017 2016 ((In millions) Beginning balance of gross unrecognized tax benefits \$ 391 \$ 320 \$ 177 Settlements with tax authorities (152) (42) (25) Lapses of statutes of limitation (37) (15) (2) Increases in tax positions for current year 91 95 62 Increases in tax positions for prior years 83 33 109 Decreases in tax positions for prior years (2) (1) Ending balance of gross unrecognized tax benefits \$ 374 \$ 391 \$ 320

-In the provision for income taxes in the Consolidated Statements of Operations, a tax expense of \$17 million, a tax expense of \$24 million, and a tax benefit of \$6 million, were realized in fiscal 2017, 2016 and 2015, respectively, related to interest and penalties on unrecognized tax benefits.
-The liability for interest and penalties for fiscal 2017, 2016 and 2015 was \$46 million, \$33 million and \$14 million, respectively, and was classified as non-current income taxes payable.
+Tax expense for interest and penalties on unrecognized tax benefits for fiscal 2018, 2017 and 2016 was \$12 million, \$17 million and \$24 million, respectively.
+The income tax liability for interest and penalties for fiscal 2018, 2017 and 2016 was \$26 million, \$46 million and \$33 million, respectively, and was classified as non-current income taxes payable.

-Included in the balance of unrecognized tax benefits for fiscal 2017, 2016 and 2015 are \$284 million, \$302 million, and \$167 million, respectively, of tax benefits that, if recognized, would affect the effective tax rate.
-During the next twelve months, it is reasonably possible that existing liabilities for unrecognized tax benefits could be reduced by approximately \$116 million as a result of negotiations with taxing authorities and the expiration of statutes of limitation.
+Included in the balance of unrecognized tax benefits for fiscal 2018, 2017 and 2016 are \$294 million, \$284 million, and \$302 million, respectively, of tax benefits that, if recognized, would affect the effective tax rate.

-In fiscal 2017, Applied paid \$29 million, including interest and penalties, as a result of a settlement of fiscal 2011 in Italy.
-This settlement resulted in the recognition of a tax expense of \$6 million.
-In fiscal 2016, Applied accrued \$25 million, including interest and penalties, as a result of a settlement of fiscal 2011 through fiscal 2015 in Switzerland.
-This settlement resulted in the recognition of a tax expense of \$19 million.
-In fiscal 2015, Applied paid \$19 million, including interest and penalties, as a result of a settlement of fiscal 2009 through fiscal 2011 in Italy and paid \$2 million, including interest, as a result of a settlement of fiscal 2013 in Switzerland related to Varian.
-These settlements resulted in the recognition of a tax benefit of \$10 million.
+In fiscal 2018, Applied paid \$158 million, including interest and penalties, as a result of a settlement in Israel for fiscal 2011 through fiscal 2015 resulting in the recognition of a tax benefit of \$6 million.
+In fiscal 2017, Applied paid \$29 million, including interest and penalties, as a result of a settlement in Italy for fiscal 2011 resulting in the recognition of a tax expense of \$6 million.
+In fiscal 2016, Applied paid \$25 million, including interest and penalties, as a result of a settlement in Switzerland for fiscal 2011 through fiscal 2015 resulting in the recognition of a tax expense of \$19 million.

-A number of Applied's tax returns remain subject to examination by taxing authorities.
+Applied's tax returns remain subject to examination by taxing authorities.
 These include U.S. returns for fiscal 2010 and later years, and foreign tax returns for fiscal 2009 and later years.